nchen35/bookingbot/README.md

 ## Quirks and edge cases

-### `login` has no `--headless` option
+### `login` is always headed

-Unlike all the other commands, `login` is always headed.
-This is intentional — you need the browser visible to complete the UCLA SSO and Duo prompt — but the asymmetry is worth noting.
-You can't script login in a fully headless pipeline.
+The other commands accept `--headed` (default is headless); `login` has no such flag — it always opens a visible browser, because you need to complete the UCLA SSO and Duo prompt by hand.
+You can't script `login` in a fully headless pipeline.

 ### Bare numbers in `--date` mean days-from-today